A Guide to Planning the Best New Zealand Road Trip – South Island

 The best places to stop on your New Zealand South Island Road trip

-Mount Cook National Park (Mount Cook Village) – 1 night
+Mount Cook National Park (Mount Cook Village) – 1 night (2 if you have time!)

-Mount Cook National Park is my favourite place in New Zealand.
+Mount Cook National Park is my favorite place in New Zealand.
 It’s one of the most pristine and beautiful areas in New Zealand.
 We recommend spending at least 1 night in the national park to truly experience it.

 Where to camp in Mount Cook National Park: